Process automation

 How process automation enables smooth workflow management

-Using process modeling to automate business processes
+Using process modelling to automate business processes

 What is process automation?